Navigating Certification, Licensure, Accreditation

 Additionally, we are in the process of seeking accreditation through the ICF and NBC-HWC for our professional trainings.

-• We’ve designed our coursework to meet the strict educational requirements in California for licensure for the LPCC and LMFT counseling license, which covers most states.
+• We have designed our coursework to meet the strict educational requirements in California for licensure as an LPCC, which is recognized in most states.
 However, every state is unique and you must understand the licensure requirements in your state.

 • Every Canadian province has unique requirements for licensure.
 We’ve designed our curriculum to meet the educational requirements for licensure in Canada, including Ontario, BC, Alberta, Nova Scotia, New Brunswick, and PEI.